influxdata/influxdb/README.md

 ## Getting Started

+For a complete getting started guide, please see our full [online documentation site](https://v2.docs.influxdata.com/v2.0/).

 To write and query data or use the API in any way, you'll need to first create a user, credentials, organization and bucket.
-Everything in InfluxDB 2.0 is organized under a concept of an organization.
+Everything in InfluxDB is organized under a concept of an organization.
 The API is designed to be multi-tenant.
 Buckets represent where you store time series data.
 They're synonymous with what was previously in InfluxDB 1.x a database and retention policy.

 The simplest way to get set up is to point your browser to [http://localhost:9999](http://localhost:9999) and go through the prompts.

-**Note**: Port 9999 will be used during the alpha and beta phases of development of InfluxDB v2.0.
+**Note**: Port 9999 will be used during the beta phases of development of InfluxDB v2.0.
-This should allow a v2.0-alpha instance to be run alongside a v1.x instance without interfering on port 8086.
+This should allow a v2.0-beta instance to be run alongside a v1.x instance without interfering on port 8086.
-InfluxDB v2.0 will thereafter continue to use 8086.
+InfluxDB will thereafter continue to use 8086.

 You can also get set up from the CLI using the subcommands `influx user`, `influx auth`, `influx org` and `influx bucket`, or do it all in one breath with `influx setup`: